-Candidate for the Ketchikan Borough Assembly - Three Year Term
+Candidate for the Ketchikan Gateway Borough Assembly - Three Year Term

-I am dedicated to all segments of our current or potential industries (tourism, timber, fishing, and mining).
-Strong continuing support is needed for development new industries location in Ward Cove, on Gravina Island, the shipyard.
-I will work to diversify our economy.
+I am dedicated to all segments of our current or potential industries (tourism, timber, fishing, maritime industry, and mining.
+Strong continuing support is needed for new and developing industries in Ward Cove, on Gravina Island, the shipyard.
+More support for a stressed commercial fishing industry is needed.
+The borough lands on north Gravina Island must be private property with road access by the time the bridge is completed.

-The bridge to Gravina, the road and utilities to Lewis Reef, and a new arts center are examples.
-Sewer, water, power, and transportation are going to be critical to residential and industrial development and our future.
-The borough must be more business friendly in its policies and actions. .
+The Gravina Bridge, the road and utilities to Lewis Reef and north Gravina, and a new arts/senior center are examples.
+Sewer, water, power, transportation, and schools are going to be critical to residential and industrial development and our future.
+Borough policies must be more business friendly and encourage business and economic development.
+Borough planning and zoning policies for subdivisions need to be revised to assure people can afford to build homes and businesses.
 The City and Borough must work together to encourage economic and amenity development.

-Citizens must feel they can freely offer their opinions and believe they have been heard about their concerns.
+Citizens must feel they can freely offer their opinions and believe they have been heard.
 As an elected official I work for the public, not myself.
 Constituents pay for local government and should be treated as the valued customers of municipal services.
 Government must provide these services effectively and efficiently.

-I have the experience, leadership skills, personal and fiscal integrity, and honesty to represent you as a member of the Ketchikan Gateway Borough Assembly.
+I have the experience, leadership skills, honesty, and personal integrity to represent you as a member of the Ketchikan Gateway Borough Assembly.